mac-cain13/notificato/Upgrade.md

 # Upgrade guide
 This document gives an overview of what's changed between versions.
 Backwards incompatible changes are described as wel as the most important new features.

+## From 1.1 to 1.2

+No breaking changes, just support for the new production certificates from Apple.

 ## From 1.0 to 1.1

 ### Message creation